badlydrawnrob/anki-child-theme/README.md

-[^1]: Anki and Print-first-css `devDependancies` might need to be udpated manually by running `npm install anki`, for example. `npm update anki` doesn't update to the latest version as expected.
+[^1]: Anki and Print-first-css `devDependancies` might will be updated manually by running `npm run setup`, for example. `npm update anki` doesn't update to the latest version as expected when using Github repos.
+If anyone knows a better way of doing this, let me know!

 [^2]: The stripped down version compiles a lot less code, so is easier to read.
 This comes with the trade off that it doesn't look as pretty in the browser (for instance, the code highlighting `.classes` will be added, but you won't be able to preview it in the browser).